darkreactions/DRP/README.md

 Dark Reaction Project README
 ===========================

-######Last Updated by Casey Falk -- 6/23/14
+######Last Updated by Casey Falk -- 1/13/15

 1. **Setup and General Information**
-  1. System Architecture
-  2. Setup of the Server/a Test-bed
+  1. Setup of the Server/a Test-bed
-  3. Important Directories
+  2. Important Directories
-  4. Django Directory Architecture
+  3. Django Directory Architecture
-  5. Creating a User
+  4. Creating a User
-  6. Connecting a User to BitBucket with an SSH Key
+  5. Connecting a User to BitBucket with an SSH Key
-  7. Using a Test Bed ON the DRP Server
+  6. Using a Test Bed ON the DRP Server
 2. **Django Management Commands**
   1. generate_model
 3. **Database**